Shingles

 How long does shingles last?

-An episode of shingles usually lasts 2-4 weeks.
-In some cases there is a rash but no pain.
-Rarely, there is no rash but just a band of pain.
+An episode of shingles usually lasts between 2 and 4 weeks.
+Sometimes, and particularly in younger people, there is a rash but no pain.
+Less commonly, there is no rash but just a band of pain.

 Continue reading below

-Shingles is caused by the varicella-zoster virus, it is the same virus that causes chickenpox.
+Shingles is caused by the varicella-zoster virus; this is the same virus that causes chickenpox.
 Most people have chickenpox at some stage (usually as a child).
-The virus does not completely go after you have chickenpox.
-Some virus particles remain inactive in the nerve roots next to the spinal cord.
+After an episode of chickenpox, some virus particles remain inactive in the nerve roots next to the spinal cord.
 They do no harm there and cause no symptoms.

 For reasons that are not clear, the virus may begin to multiply again (reactivate), usually many years later.
 The reactivated virus travels along the nerve to the skin to cause shingles.

 In most cases, an episode of shingles occurs for no apparent reason.
 Sometimes a period of stress or illness can trigger it.
-Ageing of the immune system may increase the risk of developing shingles; it is more common in older people.
+Ageing of the immune system may increase the risk of developing shingles.
+It is more common in older people but can occur at any age.

 Risk Factors

 The risk of getting shingles increases in people with a poor immune system (immunosuppression).
-For example, shingles commonly occurs:
+For example, shingles commonly occurs in:

 How common is shingles?